Skip to contents

 2.1 Variant positions

-Variant positions can be derived from:
+Single variant positions can be derived from:

 • Matched bulk sequencing to identify individual-specific heterozygous SNPs, or